hmaldonadovilla/community-kitchen/SetupInstructions.md

             - `addDays`: date math (offset can be negative).
 Defaults to `"when": "always"` (recomputes when dependencies change).
             - `today`: prefill a DATE field with today’s local date.
 Defaults to `"when": "empty"` (only sets when the target is empty).
             - `timeOfDayMap`: map time-of-day to a value via thresholds.
 Defaults to `"when": "empty"`.
+            - `copy`: copy another field’s value into the target.
+Defaults to `"when": "empty"` (behaves like a default; allows user overrides) and applies on `"applyOn": "blur"` (so it doesn’t change mid-typing).
+              - Optional: `"applyOn": "change"` to apply on every keystroke/change.
+              - Optional: `"copyMode": "allowIncrease" | "allowDecrease"` (only with `"when": "always"`) to allow operator overrides in one direction and clamp back to the source value on blur.

           - Example: prefill a DATE field with today (local):